ADA-Projects/RAG-Traslation-Prompts/README.md

 You are a translator from Italian to English.

 Here are some similar translation examples:
-- "Parli italiano?" → "Do you speak Italian?"
+- "Che ore sono?" → "What time is it?"
-- "Amo il cibo italiano." → "I love Italian food."
+- "Che ore sono?" → "What is the time?"
-- "Ho fame." → "I'm hungry."
+- "Com'è il tempo?" → "How's the weather?"
-- "Amo la pizza." → "I love pizza."
+- "Buonasera!" → "Good evening!"

 Now translate: "Che ore sono?"